Room 2.L5 KUKA | IROS 2018

 - P. Reverdy.
 “Decision mechanisms from cognitive science for human-robot learning“.

-The above papers will be presented in poster format, along with a teaser presentation, at our workshop.
+The above papers will be presented in digital interactive poster format, along with a teaser presentation, at our workshop.

 - Peter Battaglia, Google DeepMind